10 Ways to Celebrate National Health IT Week in Your Hometown

-This September, <Insert Organization Name> — as a partner in the advancement of health information technology to help improve healthcare —is a Proud Partner in National Health IT Week.
-National Health IT Week is the premier event offering all healthcare stakeholders an opportunity to unite under one banner, expressing the benefits that health information technology (IT) brings to U.S. healthcare.
+This October, <Insert Organization Name> — as a partner in the advancement of health information technology to help improve healthcare —is a Proud Partner in National Health IT Week.
+National Health IT Week is an awareness week offering all healthcare stakeholders an opportunity to unite under one banner, expressing the benefits that health information technology (IT) brings to U.S. healthcare.
 “The Value of Health IT.”

 Comprehensive health care reform is not possible without system-wide adoption of health information technology, which improves the quality of healthcare delivery, increases patient safety, decreases medical errors, and strengthens the interaction between patients and healthcare providers.

 Initiated in 2006 by the Healthcare Information and Management Systems Society (HIMSS), National Health IT Week has emerged as a landmark occasion for using health IT as part of the overall solution to improve America’s healthcare as a bipartisan, federally led, market driven initiative.